Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Results

-Before systematically applying SMD to the MACVGP/hTfR1 interaction, we needed to ensure the method was sufficiently sensitive to distinguish between relatively minor point mutations.
-While SMD has been applied previously to measure the binding energy of high-affinity T-cell receptor interactions \citep{Cuendet2008,Cuendet2011}, to our knowledge the method has never been used previously to parse small differences in a complex energy landscape.
-For mutant comparison, we chose to use descriptive statistics rather than physically rigorous calculations.
-Several residues on both proteins appear to mediate putative hydrogen-bonding interactions.
-We selected three sites total; Tyr211 and Asn348 in the hTfR1 and vArg111 in MACV.
-For notation purposes, the viral site is always referred to with a preceding `v'.
-We initially tested alanine substitutions congruent with the traditional experimental and computational approach.

-For the sake of reliability, we smoothed each of the force curves over a 75 time point interpolation window.
-In many cases, maximum force was sufficient to distinguish mutants (Table 2), and AUC was able to add a few more statistically significant differences (Table 3).
-Relative to WT one alanine mutation produced a very large difference in the maximum force and area of the force curve (AUC) (Figure 1).
-Although only one point mutant could be resolved from the WT complex, among the array of substitutions we tested, two of the three sites displayed very large affinity changes.
-As more mutants are tested, clustering them into one of three classes may produce more consistent statistical results.

-Considering the involvement of extended hydrogen-bonding networks, it was not clear that alanine mutations, even those that should destroy such networks, would significantly change the strength of interaction.
+Considering the involvement of extended hydrogen-bonding networks in the GP1/hTfR1 interface, it was not clear that individual alanine mutations, even those that should destroy such networks, would significantly change the strength of interaction.
 One major advantage of first principles simulations is the ability to test mutations other than alanine without additional underlying assumptions in the energy function.
-We made additional mutations based on biochemical intuition or available experimental data to chemically diverse amino acids including tryptophan, lysine, aspartate, and threonine.
+As shown in Table~\ref{tab:summary_mutants}, we made additional mutations based on biochemical intuition or available experimental data to chemically diverse amino acids including tryptophan, lysine, aspartate, and threonine.
 Several mutations caused significant relative affinity changes.
-In addition, to detect synergistic effects, we tested several double mutants where both mutations appeared to cause reduced binding; then, we compared the size of those differences to reduced binding single mutants (Figure 3).
+In addition, to detect synergistic effects, we tested several double mutants where both mutations appeared to cause similar changes in binding.
+Then, we compared the size of those differences to single mutants (Figure~\ref{fig:sensitivity} and~\ref{fig:mutant_comparison}).

-In total, we tested 7 point mutants and 3 double mutants in addition to the WT complex.
-The largest single mutant impact was the alanine mutation Tyr211Ala in the hTfR1 ($ p < 0.001 $).
-Via \textit{in vitro} flow-cytometry infection assays or by known host-range limitations, several mutations at this site have proven capable of causing loss-of-infection \citep{Rad2008,Rad20111,Rad20112}.
-Most likely this effect is caused by the destruction of a critical hydrogen bond to Ser113 in the MACVGP; the lost hydrogen bond would lead to the subsequent loss of a large hydrogen-bonding network seen in the crystal structure \citep{Abraham2010}.
-In agreement with the static structure, our molecular dynamics simulations show Tyr211 is involved in a large hydrogen-bonding network (results not shown).